elastic/e-gpt/README.md

 ### Theming

-You can use a few environment variables to customize the look and feel of chat-ui.
+You can use a few environment variables to customize the look and feel of elastic-gpt.
 These are by default:

 ```env
 PUBLIC_APP_NAME=ChatUI